In which Zelda is spirited away to a wizard's tower.

 "Can I use one of your shirts?
 I like this dress, but I don't want to sleep in it."

-He did something with his hand, perhaps using a magical shortcut.
-A soft terrycloth shirt appeared on the bed, neatly folded into a perfect square.
+He made a quick gesture with his hand, and a soft terrycloth shirt appeared on the bed, neatly folded into a perfect square.

 Zelda started to reach for it but then turned back to him.

 "Can you join me?
 We don't have to do anything.
-I feel like I'm going to fall asleep as soon as I lie down."
+I feel like I'm going to fall asleep the second I lie down."

 Ganondorf nodded.
 "Give me a few minutes," he said and left the room.

 Zelda took off her dress and changed into Ganondorf's shirt.
 The fabric felt heavenly against her bare skin.
 She undid her hair as she looked out over the city.
-She was somewhat cold but drowsy nonetheless.
+She was slightly cold but drowsy nonetheless.
 Maybe they really wouldn't do anything in bed.
-In fact, she might prefer that.
+She might prefer that, actually.
 It had been a long day.

 I'll just lie down for a bit, she thought, and her eyes were already shut when Ganondorf climbed into bed next to her.
 He pressed his body against hers and kissed the top of her head before hugging her closer with one arm.
-She could feel the length of him half-hard against her, but his breathing was deep and slow and only getting deeper and slower.
+She could feel the length of him half-hard against her, but his breathing was deep and slow.
 He was so warm and smelled so nice, and she felt safe and secure in his arms.
 While listening to the soft rhythm of his heartbeat, she soon fell asleep beside him.